 Convex and Concave Octagon

-The octagon which has all its angles pointing outside or no angles are pointing inwards, is a convex octagon.
+The octagon which has all its angles pointing outside or no angles pointing inwards, is a convex octagon.
 The angles of the convex octagon are not more than 180°.
-And the octagon, which one of its angles pointing inward is a concave-shaped octagon.
+And the octagon, with one of its angles pointing inward, is a concave-shaped octagon.